lesmisblathers/lesmisblathers.github.io/footnotes/vol3/index.md

 Madden: The *oreilles de chien* hairstyle, worn long and framing the face on each side, was favoured by the young dandies known as *Incroyables* in the 1790s.

 #### the faubourg Saint-Germain … the Marais:
-The faubourg Saint-Germain, the left bank neighbourhood around the boulevard Saint-Germain, was the aristocratic neighbourhood of choice from the mid-eighteenth through the nineteenth centuries.
+Madden: The faubourg Saint-Germain, the left bank neighbourhood around the boulevard Saint-Germain, was the aristocratic neighbourhood of choice from the mid-eighteenth through the nineteenth centuries.
 The Marais, built around the place des Vosges, had been the most fashionable address in the seventeenth century; by the July Monarchy, it suggested a sort of faded gentility.

 ### 3.2.8: Two Do Not Make a Pair